sendgrid/sendgrid-php/USAGE.md

 1. Use the "username" parameter.
 This allows you to create a whitelabel on behalf of your subuser.
 This means the subuser is able to see and modify the created whitelabel.
 2. Use the Association workflow (see Associate Domain section).
 This allows you to assign a whitelabel created by the parent to a subuser.
 This means the subuser will default to the assigned whitelabel, but will not be able to see or modify that whitelabel.
 However, if the subuser creates their own whitelabel it will overwrite the assigned whitelabel.

-A domain whitelabel allows you to remove the via or sent on behalf of message that your recipients see when they read your emails.
+A domain whitelabel allows you to remove the via or sent on behalf of a message that your recipients see when they read your emails.
 Whitelabeling a domain allows you to replace sendgrid.net with your personal sending domain.
 You will be required to create a subdomain so that SendGrid can generate the DNS records which you must give to your host provider.
 If you choose to use Automated Security, SendGrid will provide you with 3 CNAME records.
 If you turn Automated Security off, you will be given 2 TXT records and 1 MX record.

 For more information on whitelabeling, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/index.html)